 At our March Tree Advocates meeting, we will be joined by Bethany Bezak, E.I.T, LEED AP, Green Infrastructure Manager for DC Water’s Clean Rivers Project.
 This $2.6 billion program will help eliminate the combined sewer overflows to the Anacostia and Potomac rivers and Rock Creek, and also improve the health of the Chesapeake Bay.
-As part of this major undertaking, bioretention cells were installed in Brookland along the Irving Street corridor.
+As part of this project, 15 bioretention areas were installed in Brookland along the Irving Street corridor.

 These resources will help you protect trees in your neighborhood and across the city.

 Undergrounding power lines may improve power reliability for District residents, but hidden issues could impact neighborhood streetscapes and tree canopies.